Google’s Android is facing a tough battle against malware apps, and there seems to be no end in sight.

 “We were able to find 2,040 potential counterfeits that contain malware in a set of 49,608 apps that showed high similarity to one of the top-10,000 popular apps in Google Play Store,” the study noted.
 “We also [found] 1,565 potential counterfeits asking for at least five additional dangerous permissions than the original app and 1,407 potential counterfeits having at least five extra third-party advertisement libraries.”

-Games Temple Run, Free Flow, and Hill Climb Racing were among the most commonly counterfeited.
+Games like Temple Run, Free Flow, and Hill Climb Racing were among the most commonly counterfeited.

 To carry out the study, researchers designed a convolutional neural net to identify similarity in app icons, thereby proving that unsuspecting users can be fooled into downloading a fake app that has a similar image style and iconography.